Exercises week 35

 The second derivative of the mean squared error is then proportional to the so-called Hessian matrix \(\boldsymbol{H}=\boldsymbol{X}^T\boldsymbol{X}\).

 Hint: In these exercises it is always useful to write out with summation indices the various quantities.
-As an example, consider the function
+Take also a look at the weekly slides from week 35 and the various examples included there.

 \[ f(\boldsymbol{x}) =\boldsymbol{A}\boldsymbol{x}, \]